 Adjacent to the aerodrome that houses the Collection, the Swiss Garden is an outstanding example of the Regency fashion for creating landscapes in a picturesque alpine style.

 It is a peaceful, tranquil space, and one which has new vistas revealed at every turn.
-Within the garden are 13 listed structures, an adjacent woodland sculpture trail and three resident peacocks.
+Within the garden are 13 listed structures, an adjacent woodland sculpture trail, and two resident peacocks.
 It’s a delight to explore and recent restoration work in 2014 has ensured it has accessibility for all visitors.

 The Friends of Swiss Garden